-For this reason, the day does not let us forget about the students who valiantly sacrificed their lives to defend and protect their mother tongue.
-Now, it is a worldwide annual observance with the purpose of giving recognition to almost seven thousand languages spoken throughout the world.
+For this reason, the international occasion does not let us forget about the individuals who valiantly sacrificed their lives to defend and protect their native tongue.
+Now, it is a worldwide annual observance with the purpose of giving recognition to almost seven thousand mother tongues spoken throughout the world.
 Encouraging speaking and learning different languages, the theme of this year emphasizes on: “Linguistic diversity and multilingualism for sustainable development”, so we should learn to recognize the vital contributions of the diversity of languages.

-People also pay tribute to the language martyrs and recognizes the Bengali language by wearing the Language Movement themed T-Shirts on this day conveying the message to others.
+Individuals also pay tribute to the language martyrs and recognize the Bengali language by wearing the Language Movement themed T-Shirts on this day conveying the message to others.
 Schools can giveaway custom tees and encourage students to illustrate the language movement through drawings and paintings, singing songs, reciting poetry, and writing essays for the occasion.

 Many people wear Custom Wristbands to identify the national language and the cultural impact it has on the nation.
 The Bengali alphabet illustrates and signifies the contributions of the martyrs.
 In Bangladesh, the Ekushey Boi Mela or the national book fair is held throughout the month of February in remembrance of the martyrs who died on February 21, 1952.

-During the event of the International Mother Language Day, you can wear Custom Buttons for attending the early morning processions at the Shaheed Minar in Dhaka.
-The national flags are kept half-must and everyone dresses in black and white as they place floral wreaths and offer their deepest respects to the language martyrs.
+While you celebrate International Mother Language Day, you can wear Custom Buttons for attending the early morning processions at the Shaheed Minar in Dhaka.
+The national flags are kept half-mast and everyone dresses in black and white as they place floral wreaths and offer their deepest respects to the language martyrs.

-If you are observing the day at home, office, school, and stores, you can embellish your indoor and outdoor spaces with Custom Balloons to pay profound homage with solemnity and respect, celebrating the Bengali language and remembering the language martyrs.
+If you are observing the day at home, office, school, and stores, you can embellish your indoor and outdoor spaces with Custom Balloons to pay profound homage with solemnity and respect, celebrating the Bengali language, cultural diversity and remembering the language martyrs.